-Harness Install (Under Hood)
+Harness Install (Under Hood) Engine harness

-Engine harness

 - 1. Start with laying engine harness along the rear of the engine with the ECU connectors to the driver's side - 2.
 Plug in the GM oil pressure sensor - 3.
 Lay driver's side coil/injector harness along driver's side fuel rail and tuck under injectors for a cleaner look - 4.
 Starting from the rear, plug the injectors in from back to front - 5.
 Plug driver's side coil connector in - 6.
 Plug in driver's side GM coolant sensor plug - 7.
 Plug in driver's side GM alternator - 8.
 Continue routing harness along driver's side of engine and down the front - 9.
-Plug in GM CAM/VVT sensor at the front of the timing cover. (note both styles of plugs are available) use the one that matches your engine and tuck the unused one back into the harness - 10.
-At rear of engine, plug in DOD/AFM (4 CYL MODE) plug (if equipped) - 11.
+Plug in GM CAM/VVT sensor (note both styles of plugs are available) use the one that matches your engine and tuck on unused one back into the harness - 10.
+At rear of engine, plug in DOD/AFM plug if equipped - 11.
 Route passenger side coil/injector harness along the passenger side fuel rail and tuck under injectors for a clean look - 12.
 Starting from the rear, plug the injectors in from back to front - 13.
 Plug in passenger side coil connector - 14.
 Plug in MAP sensor - 15.
 Plug in throttle body - 16.
 Plug in purge valve LS3 (if using a truck intake, reroute wire to drivers side and plug into purge valve) - 17.
 Plug in MAF (Mass Air Flow Sensor) in air intake tube - 18.
 Route transmission harness to rear of transmission and plug in (round plug) - 19.
 Attach ground wire to passenger side rear cylinder head and secure - 20.
 Route passenger side O2 sensor wires along passenger side of transmission - 21.
 Route driver's side O2 sensor wire along driver's side of transmission - 22.
-Route GM CKP (crank sensor) and knock sensor wiring along passenger side rear and above starter and plug in (be sure to keep it secured and away from the heat of the exhaust manifold) - 23.
+Route GM CKP (crank sensor) and knock sensor wiring along passenger side rear and above starter and plug in (be sure to keep it secured to the block and away from the heat of the exhaust manifold) - 23.
 Plug in starter wire to the starter - 24.
 Route canister vent valve wiring along trans harness and above fuel tank to the rear of the EVAP canister - 25.
 Route fuel tank pressure sensor along trans harness and above fuel tank to the FTP sensor - 26.
 Route A/C compressor wire to A/C compressor - 27.
 Route driver's side knock sensor to driver's side.
 Secure away from heat - 28.
 Route 4way & 8way & 14way plugs to the driver's side, they will be connected near the firewall factory connectors - 29.
-Run AC pressure switch along driver's side injector harness and out to the Jeep pressure switch near the radiator.
-(07-11 ONLY) 12-18 the AC Pressure Sensor is part of the body harness. - 30.
+Run AC pressure switch along driver's side injector harness and out to the Jeep pressure switch near the radiator. - 30.
 The GM ECU will be mounted behind the Jeep ECU, there are a few wires to splice in so do that first.
 See splicing diagram - 31.
 Mount GM ECU on bracket and install behind Jeep ECU - 32.
-Plug in the stock C1 & new C2 connector (12+) or new C1 and the stock C3 on (07-11)
+Plug in Jeep C1 & C2 connector (12+) or C1 and C3 on (07-11)